githubchandni/75-leetcode-solutions/README.md

 Browse through the folder structure to find the problem you're interested in.

 Review the Solution:
-Open the solution file (e.g., solution.[ext]) to view the source code.
+Open the solution file to view the source code.

 Contribute:
 If you have alternative solutions or improvements, feel free to open a pull request!
 Contributions are highly appreciated.